Stan15321/League_Of_Legends_Blog/README.md

 # Blog_For_A_Game
 *** ***Internship_Making_A_Blog*** ***
-On my first and second commits i started with creating Views & Controller, then on my second commit started working on the Models, also the Database and Managing Posts.
+On my first and second commits i started with creating Views & Controller, then on my 3-rd commit started working on the Models, also the Database and Managing Posts.
 On my 4-th commit i started working on Identity & Admin Seed also Login & Logout system & Admin Panel.
 On my 5-th commit i started working on Image Upload & Streaming & Styling with CSS and HTML.
 Also added Javascript Text Editor to make the posts body look a lot better and easy to edit.
 On my 6-th commit i started working on Meta Tags, MetaTags are important, because they come into play when we are trying to optimize for a search engines.